Abhiruchi37/yellow-bellied-toads/belly/evaluation/README.md

 # Belly Segmentation Model Evaluation

-This folder contains the datasets, trained model weights, and validation outputs for the two YOLO segmentation models developed for belly-region detection and extraction.
+This folder contains the trained model weights, and validation outputs for the two YOLO segmentation models developed for belly-region detection and extraction.

 The segmentation stage was developed in two steps: an initial model trained on manually annotated images, followed by a final model trained using the expanded labelled dataset.